Nature Needs You – Join our Volunteers!

-This family focused program explores HANC though field experiences and outdoor activities, ages 6 and up with a parent or other adult partner.
+This family focused program explores HANC though field experiences, outdoor activities, and nature, art, and a little craftiness for all ages 6 and up with a parent or other adult partner.
 Volunteers will assist our staff naturalists with helping families learn new skills, and ways to get outside, be healthier, happier, and smarter.
 Each class will cover a different nature topic.

 Various Saturdays; 1pm-3pm.

 “Guided field experiences” are offered for grades K-12 and are tailored to address the Texas Essential Knowledge and Skills for science mandated by the Texas Education Agency.
 Many thousands of students experience nature first hand through these 90 minute ecosystem class and tours through our Nature Center.
 Many of these students will also explore the Discovery Room with staff and volunteer guidance on their visit.
 The student groups are kept to a maximum of 10 children, with at least 1 chaperone per group.
 Volunteers are trained on particular topics for each grade level.

 Training required.
 September- May; Tuesday- Friday, 9:30am-11am & 11:30am-1pm shifts.